cameronfabbri/Compute-Features/README.md

 various applications such as classification, clustering, etc.

 # Usage
-Download one of the checkpoint files below, for example inception_v1.
+Download one of the checkpoint files below, for example Inception V1.

 ```
 tar -xvf inception_v1_2016_08_28.tar.gz